 Your Muscles Don’t Know Right From Wrong

-Muscle memory is a great thing, but it can work for you or against you.
-What happens if f you do the right thing once, then the wrong thing, and then various combinations of right and wrong?
+Muscle memory is excellent, but it can work for or against you.
+For example, what happens if you do the right thing once, then the wrong thing, and then various combinations of right and wrong?
 You end up with some pretty confused fingers!

 When you practice, do you make sure your fingers do the right thing?
-Are you allowing your fingers to make haphazard and inaccurate movements?
-It is common that in ten repetitions of a passage the fingers may actually do it ten different ways.
-That’s when you make mistakes, play wrong notes and say “oops”.
+Are you allowing your fingers to make haphazard movements?
+For example, in ten repetitions of a passage, guitar students commonly play the passage ten different ways.
+As a result, you make mistakes, play wrong notes, and say, “oops.”

 Even If It’s Wrong, Your Fingers Remember

-Your fingers can be your faithful servants and friends, or your worst enemy.
-It all depends on what they are really doing when you practice..
-They have great memories, but they have no conscience!
-They will remember and repeat whatever they do, but they don’t know the difference between right and wrong.
-That is up to you, to know the right thing to do, and to make sure your fingers do to achieve your guitar practice goals.
+Your fingers can be your faithful servants and friends or your worst enemy.
+It all depends on what they are doing when you practice.
+They have excellent memories, but they have no conscience!
+They will repeat what they have done before but don’t know the difference between right and wrong.
+That is up to you to know the right thing to make your fingers do to achieve your guitar practice goals.

 How do we do this when we practice?
 By swinging the hammer slowly!

-You do not know how to practice guitar effectively if you are always “trying to play the music”, if you have never sat down and made your finger movements so slowly that you could be aware of your whole body and your breathing as you made your finger movements – if you have never done this, you don’t know what slow practice really means.
+You do not know how to practice guitar effectively if you are always “trying to play the music” and have never sat down and made your finger movements incredibly slow...
+I mean so slow that you are aware of your whole body and your breathing.
+If you have never played that slowly, you don’t know what slow practice means.

 And when you discover it, it will blow your mind!

-You will understand why you see so many raving testimonials by people who have used “The Principles”.
-They learned what slow practice really means, and they started doing it.
+You will understand why you see so many raving testimonials from people who have used “The Principles.”
+They learned what slow practice means, and they started doing it.
 It changed everything for their guitar playing and guitar future.

 The Method For Slow and Effective Guitar Practice

-Now I am going to give you the method, the actual thing you must do when you sit down to practice.
+Now I will give you the method, the actual thing you must do when you sit to practice.
 It has a name.
-It is called “no tempo practice”.
-Although it takes time to understand and do it well, as soon as you start doing it, even a little bit, you will see amazing results you never saw before.
+It is called “no tempo practice.”